Interview by LUXI LAHTINEN AND MARKO SYRJALA

-Nowadays in general?
-I really like being able to step in and out of different situations.
-When I?m in New York, I often play with my trio at this club called The Knitting Factory, which is like an avant-garde jazz club.
-We just got off the road with Mike Keneally, who was Frank Zappa?s guitarist.
-They were some of the best musicians I?ve heard.
-What really inspires me is hearing great musicians.
+Nowadays, in general?
+I like being able to step in and out of different situations.
+When I’m in New York, I often play with my trio at this club called The Knitting Factory, which is like an avant-garde jazz club.
+We just got off the road with Mike Keneally, who was Frank Zappa’s guitarist.
+They were some of the best musicians I’ve heard.
+What inspires me is hearing great musicians.
 At the same time, last year I went to OzzFest.
-I was hanging out with Lamb Of God, and they invited me to play on their last album.
-Actually, Slipknot was at that show too.
-They invited me and my drummer on stage to watch them, and we were completely knocked out.
-So whether it?s Mike Keneally, or Slipknot, or Lamb Of God, or the musicians I go see, like John Scofield.
+I was hanging out with Lamb Of God, and they invited me to play on their previous album.
+Slipknot was at that show too.
+They invited my drummer and me on stage to watch them, and we were completely knocked out.
+So whether it’s Mike Keneally, or Slipknot, or Lamb Of God, or the musicians I go to see, like John Scofield.
 Just great music, whatever music it may be.

-You did two albums with your own band Alex Skolnick Trio.
-What?s the future gonna hold for that band?
+You have released two albums with your band Alex Skolnick Trio.
+What’s the future going to hold for that band?

-Well, we?re signed to Magnitude Records, which is in upstate New York.
-They do a lot of instrumental music.
+Well, we’re signed to Magnitude Records, which is in upstate New York.
+They make a lot of instrumental music.
 We have another record on our contract.
-We have a couple weeks of tour dates in August, and then we?re gonna start writing a new record.
-It?s been doing really well.
+We have a couple of weeks of tour dates in August, and then we’re going to start writing a new record.
+The band has been doing really well.
 We were featured in Downbeat, which is a big jazz magazine in the States.
 Jazz Is did a big feature.
 Billboard gave us the whole jazz column.
-It?s really unusual for a metal guy to get into the jazz world, and I expected to be crucified, but we?ve actually gotten a lot of really good press.
+It’s unusual for a metal guy to get into the jazz world, and I expected to be crucified, but we’ve gotten a lot of really good press.
 We were in the Top 30 on the jazz radio charts.
-I think what we?re doing is a different thing ?
-I?ve taken a lot of classic metal songs, like Scorpions, KISS, Ozzy, and I?ve arranged it for a jazz guitar trio.
+I think what we’re doing is a different thing?
+I’ve taken many classic metal songs, like Scorpions, KISS, Ozzy, and I’ve arranged it for a jazz guitar trio.
 The guys in my band are top young jazz players.
-I think they can play with anybody, and I?m very lucky that they play with me.
-They teach me a lot, ?cause they?re such good musicians.
+I think they can play with anybody, and I’m fortunate that they play with me.
+They teach me a lot because they’re such good musicians.

-It?s great.
-It?s really cool, ?cause when I was a kid, when I was younger, I would?ve loved to have taken lessons from Van Halen or Brian May or people like that.
-Good luck ? that would never happen.
-But a lot of these kids that come to me, they seem to feel the same way about me that I felt about these guys.
-It?s just really cool that I can work with them one-on-one.
+It’s great.
+It’s cool because when I was a kid, I would’ve loved to have taken lessons from Van Halen or Brian Mayor people like that when I was younger.
+Good luck.
+That would never happen.
+But a lot of these kids who come to me seem to feel the same way about me that I felt about these guys.
+It’s just really cool that I can work with them one-on-one.

-Do they know about your history in Testament?
+Do they know about your history with Testament?

 Oh, absolutely.
-Not all of them ?
-I?ve actually gotten some that know me more for jazz playing.
-There?s others that know me from articles I?ve written for guitar magazines.
+Not all of them.
+I’ve gotten some feedback that they know me better from my jazz playing.
+Others know me from articles I’ve written for guitar magazines.
 But I would say the majority of them know me from Testament.
-It?s cool because a lot of them play metal, but they want to be able to play other types of music.
+It’s cool because many of them play metal, but they want to play other types of music.
 They want to expand as musicians.
-In that sense, I?m a good teacher.
-I know what it?s like to just do metal, and then sort of incorporate other elements and expand, then still be able to play metal.
+In that sense, I’m a good teacher.
+I know what it’s like just to do metal, and then sort of incorporate other elements and expand, then still play metal.

-I?m curious to know actually, what is the highlight of your career as a musician so far?
+I’m curious to know what is the highlight of your career as a musician so far?